-Tuition and fees listed here are for the 2020-21 academic year, excluding Summer Session 2021.
-The majority of courses will be delivered remotely; delivering in-person courses depends on health guidelines and available classroom space.
-The University may also adjust other features of the academic experience, including course offerings and grading.
-Such changes may be communicated by the University or a student's school or program.
+Tuition and fees listed here are for the 2021-22 academic year, excluding Summer Session 2022.
+The University may adjust such features of the academic experience as course offerings, modalities, and grading; changes may be communicated by the University or a student's school or program.
 Should these changes occur, or if a student chooses to participate in remote courses, tuition and fees will not be refunded or prorated.

 Tuition increases should be expected in subsequent years.
-University fees applicable across schools are grouped under "Common Fees," page 17.
+University fees applicable across schools are grouped under "Common Fees" on page 17.
 For application fee and tuition deposit information, see your school or program's website.